| Title: | Moderated Nonlinear Factor Analysis |

 .
 Regularization on (some of) the

-parameters is allowed.
+or parameters is allowed.

 The model is estimated using an EM algorithm with the coordinate descent method during the M-step (Sun et al., 2016).